AA-CubeSat-Team/getting-started/README.md

  - Written documents, such as ICDs, requirements, ConOps, etc are all located on our Google Team Drive.
 One of the admins can add you to this once you join.

 ## Join the Team
  The best way to get involved is to start coming to shop hours in AERB 023, aka the "sat cave."
 These are times when the door is unlocked and there is guaranteed to be somebody in the lab working away.
 Come and have your questions answered, tinker with hardware, learn new things, and make progress on your satellite components!
-Shop hours for Winter Quarter 2019 are:
-  * Mondays 12-3pm
-  * Tuesdays 1-4pm
-  * Wednesdays 12-3pm
-  * Thursdays 10:30am-1:30pm
-  * Fridays 11am-2pm

- If you can't make it to shop hours, send us an email at aact@uw.edu and we'll be more than happy to find a time when we can meet you and get the ball rolling.
+*The current coronavirus pandemic has halted our in person shop hours.
+During this time, we will only be accepting a limited number of new students to work on specific projects.
+Please contact us through aact@uw.edu. to hear what we're "hiring" for!*